joezucco/project-1-329/readme.md

 ## Project Description

 I intend to create a simple, sleek, easy-to-read portfolio that seemlessly delivers my content to the user.
 It will employ Bootstrap and Flexbox to create a dynamic and responsive web design to better showcase my work to the world.
-My background in design will
+Given my background in design, my website will be stylish and aesthetically pleasing.

 ## Google Sheet